 Patrick Kavanagh's "A Christmas Childhood" is the most quoted of Christmas poems from Ireland - and it's no wonder why.

-Born October 21, 1904, Co.
-Monaghan poet Patrick Kavanagh became known as one of Ireland's greatest because of his unique ability to provide insights about country life in Ireland at the start of the 20th century.
+Patrick Kavanagh, born on October 21, 1904, in Co Monaghan, became known as one of Ireland's greatest because of his unique ability to provide insights about country life in Ireland at the start of the 20th century.

 Some of Kavanagh's most famous works include "On Raglan Road," the long, once-banned poem "The Great Hunger," and the semi-autobiographical novel Tarry Flynn.
 He died on November 30, 1967, shortly after the first performance of a play adaptation of Tarry Flynn by the Abbey Theater.